whoakashpatel/personal-site/README.md

 This was in alliance with the course that I'm enrolled into for Full Stack Web Dev.

-Here's a link to the webpage:
+Here's a link to the webpage (now being published with the #2 branch): https://whoakashpatel.github.io/personal-site/
-https://whoakashpatel.github.io/personal-site/